Submissions

 • Rejected

-The review process is closed when the author(s) addresses all the comments raised by the reviewers and/or editors after all the required review rounds.
+2. The review process ends when the author(s) respond to all the comments and/or make the required changes.

 Any misconduct or questionable practice allegation must be reported to the Editorial Office during the pre or post-publication stages.
 The IJSMC will follow the COPE’s Core Practices to decide on any ethical issue.